filippsen/sixteen/README.md

 The project has been converted to Unity 4.
 The following releases were built with Unity 4.2 Pro Trial:
-* Download Windows version:
+* Download Windows version (7.29 MB): https://github.com/filippsen/sixteen/releases/download/1.0-win/sixteen-win.zip
-* Download Linux version:
+* Download Linux version (17.3 MB): https://github.com/filippsen/sixteen/releases/download/1.0-linux/sixteen-linux.zip
-* Download Mac version:
+* Download Mac version (20.47 MB): https://github.com/filippsen/sixteen/releases/download/1.0-mac/sixteen-mac.zip

 License
 -------
 Source code is released into the public domain.
 Read the LICENSE file.
-All the binary files related to chip-8 (games located inside the Resources folder) are reportedly known to be placed in the public domain.
+All the binary files related to CHIP-8 (games located inside the Resources folder) are reportedly to be placed in the public domain.